-- So yes, don’t park on a hill.
+- Don’t park on a hill.
 I talked about gravity before between the towing vehicle and the camper, but here’s a different application of gravity.
 Gravity doesn’t want to keep heavy things propped up on a hill.
 If your hitch were to let go, your camper would be toast.

-- If your camper has slide-outs, then make sure they’re all in.
+- If your camper has slide-outs, make sure they’re all in when wind hits.
 This stabilizes your vehicle somewhat.

 - The same goes for your awning.
-If you’re not using it, don’t leave it out.
+Retract it in high winds.

-- Drive with the wind, not against it.
+- Try to drive with the wind, not against it.
 That means face in the same direction as the wind is blowing.
-Fighting it won’t end well if you want to keep your camper upright.
+You’ll get better fuel mileage as a bonus.